AniwatJ/Super-High-resolution-and-Segmentation-Deep-Learning-for-Cancer-Histopathology-image-Analysis/README.md

   * The training script for U-net is placed in /training/U-net/Unet_train.py

    * The final implementration script for Super resoltuion enhancement, segmenation, and stitiching is placed in /Implementation/Final_implementation.py
+   (This implementation requires two models, which are generator.h5 and Unet.h5)